VeraLIMS/Fundalyze/UI_IMPROVEMENT_REPORT.md

   `note_manager.py` lines 78–81.
 - Settings modifications can be canceled by leaving the key blank in `settings_manager.py` lines 58–66 and 80–88.

+### Latest Enhancements

+- Added a chart emoji to the group analysis header for consistent styling in `group_analysis.py` line 376.
+- Allow canceling group selection when adding tickers; see `group_analysis.py` lines 415–423.
+- The timezone wizard now accepts an empty response to cancel in `timezone.py` lines 23–28.